jonasbarth/snakevolution/README.md

 There is of course more information that can be useful, e.g. the current length of the snake or the position of all of the snake's segments.
-The reason they are not considered here is because all of the previous mentioned information can be encoded in a simple boolean vector.
+The reason they are not considered here is because of the simplicity of using a boolean vector.
+It encodes less information and likely won't help the snake completely finish the game, yet still lets the snake do some learning to show the effectiveness of using evolutionary algorithms.

 ## 4.3 Boolean State Representation
 The state representation chosen is a boolean vector which includes the following information